brxken128/passta/README.md

 ### Custom PCB

 I've also been designing a dedicated board for this.
 It contains an ESP32-S3 (although an RP2040 variant will be just as good).
-It's going to contain a dedicated HSM (hardware security module) for secure key storage/management and handle all of the cryptographic functionality, as well as dedicated EEPROM which will be entirely encrypted.
+It's going to contain a dedicated HSM (hardware security module) for secure key storage/management and handle all of the cryptographic functionality, as well as dedicated high-quality EEPROM which will be entirely encrypted, and should be great at retaining data for extremely long periods of time.

+The combination of both the ESP32-S3's security features, as well as those provided by a dedicated HSM, mean that they can work in tandem to provide an even stronger level of secuity.
+Both chips can also be tied to eachother, so an attacker can't desolder one and replace it in hopes of getting lucky - if tampering such as this is detected, the other chip will wipe itself of anything that could even be deemed remotely useful.

-I also plan to add some tamper-proofing/resistance where possible to the final boards (both on the PCB design itself, and maybe even physically), and all files will be fully open-sourced once I'm both: fully confident in the design, and have manufactured a couple to validate them for myself.
+I plan to add even more tamper-proofing/resistance where possible to the final boards (both in the PCB design itself, and maybe even physically), and all files will be fully open-sourced and availble in this repository once I'm both: fully confident in the design, and have manufactured a couple to validate them for myself.
 Development of `passta` will be done using off-the-shelf boards for the time being.

 I will also 3D print a case for this, and provide all files for that too!